mhradek/aurkitu/README.md

 *   __namespaceOverrideMap__: allows for schema namespaces to be overriden.
 This is handy when using includes and schemas from other projects (e.g `<com.company.package.search>com.company.package.replace</com.company.package.search>`)
 *   __schemaIncludes__: allows for configuration of schema includes (e.g. `<include>"../../../../target/maven-shared-archive-resources/flatbuffers/other.fbs"</include>`)
 *   __specifiedDependencies__: allows for configuration of targeted dependency searching for specific dependencies for annotations.
 If this is specified, a artifact resolution will be kept to a minimum greatly increasing build speed.
 You can specify any number of packages.
 If you specify the `groupId` only then the entirety of the group will be included in artifact resolution (e.g. `<dependency>com.company.group</dependency>`) .
 To specify a specific artifact use `groupId:artifactId` (e.g. `<dependency>com.company.group:artifact</dependency>`)
-#### planned
 *   __consolidatedSchemas__: if true, create one schema.
 If false, create one schema for the project and then one schema _per dependecy_. (default: `true`) This is useful in situations where the dependencies are used across projects where namespaces are useful.
+#### planned
+*   __buildDependencySchemas__: if true, build, validate, and write all the dependency schema.
+If false, it will still need to build them to verify the target schema but won't validate and write them out. (default: `true`)

 ## usage
 Through the use of annotations: